 What is Obstructive Sleep Apnea (OSA)?

-OSA is a sleep-breathing condition that occurs when a patient’s airway is periodically restricted during the night.
-There are many possible causes for this blockage, including improper jaw position during sleep, enlarged tonsils or adenoids, and excessive relaxation of throat muscles.
+Obstructive sleep apnea (OSA) is a sleep-breathing condition that occurs when a patient’s airway is periodically restricted during the night.
+There are many possible causes for this blockage, including an improper jaw position during sleep, enlarged tonsils or adenoids, or an excessive relaxation of the throat muscles.
 Whatever the cause, the effect is that those with sleep apnea stop breathing for 10 seconds or more at a time.
-Eventually, the brain will signal a sleeper to awaken, and he or she will do so abruptly, but usually not completely enough to remember the episode by the morning.
-Left untreated, sleep apnea can lead to daytime drowsiness, short-term memory loss, high blood pressure, stroke, heart attack, and many other health issues.
+When this happens, the brain signals the sleeper to awaken, and he or she will do so abruptly, but usually not enough to remember the episode by the morning.
+This can literally happen hundreds of times a night!
+Left untreated, sleep apnea can lead to daytime drowsiness, short-term memory loss, high blood pressure, stroke, heart attack, and many other chronic health issues.

 How is Obstructive Sleep Apnea Treated?

 Don’t ignore the signs of sleep apnea!
-Being diagnosed and treated is easier than you might think.
+Getting diagnosed and treated is easier than you might think.
 To start the process, call our office today to schedule an appointment with Dr. Rodgers.
-If indicated, he can refer you to a sleep lab, and if it proves necessary, provide a custom oral appliance that will allow you to sleep deeply and without interruption.
+If needed, he can refer you to a sleep lab and provide a custom oral appliance that will allow you to sleep deeply and without interruption.
 If you’re ready to finally get the rest that you need, be sure to contact us today!